Tattoo (1981 film): Plot

-On the day of the exhibition, Maddy sends her friend Sandra (Rikke Borge) to tell Kinsky that Maddy is out of town, and to ask him to return her modeling tapes.
+On the day of the exhibition, Maddy sends her friend Sandra to tell Kinsky that Maddy is out of town, and to ask him to return her modeling tapes.
 He visits Maddy's apartment, where he is told the same thing by Buddy.
-He leaves an ominous message on her answering machine, before returning to his family's home to show it to prospective buyers, only to announce that it is not for sale.

-Back in Maddy's apartment, she kicks Buddy and his jazz band out for keeping her awake.
-As she is cleaning up, the doorbell rings.
-When she answers the door, Kinsky incapacitates her with a chloroform-soaked rag.
-The next morning she awakens and discovers her chest, shoulders and back have been tattooed with floral patterns.
-She screams at Kinsky and smashes a mirror once she realizes she has become a hostage.
-Once Kinsky tells her he is not finished tattooing her, she faints.
-The next day, the tattoos have been partially colored in.
-Maddy makes a failed escape attempt, after which Kinsky has her call Buddy at knifepoint to tell him she will not be coming home.
-Recognizing Kinsky's increasing violence, Maddy agrees to "wear the mark" in exchange for her safety.
+That night, Maddy kicks out Buddy and his band for keeping her awake.
+She is then visited by Kinsky, who incapacitates her with a chloroform-soaked rag.
+She awakens the next morning to find her chest, shoulders and back have been tattooed with floral patterns; when Kinsky tells her he is not finished tattooing her, she faints.
+The next day, when the tattoos have been partially colored in, Maddy makes a failed escape attempt, after which Kinsky makes her call Buddy at knifepoint to tell him she will not be coming home.
+As Kinsky becomes increasing violent, Maddy agrees to "wear the mark" in exchange for her safety.

-Nearly finished with the tattoo, Kinsky stops and has Maddy masturbate while he watches from another room, much like the peep show he visited earlier.
-Kinsky orgasms just as she begins weeping.
-Maddy berates him for not "being a man" and having sexual intercourse with her instead.
-She finds a shard of glass from the mirror and plans to kill Kinsky with it, but is discovered.
-She seemingly resigns herself to her fate as Kinsky continues to expand the tattoos over her entire body.

-Maddy is shocked when Kinsky finally announces, "It's all finished."
-He disrobes them both and begins to rape her.
-Maddy is able to grasp the tattoo gun and plunges it into Kinsky's back.
-As Kinsky dies, Maddy sits up, his limp body draped across her lap.
-She strokes his hair as she stares off into the distance.
+Nearly finished with the tattoo, Kinsky stops and makes Maddy masturbate while he watches from another room, similarly to the peep show he visited earlier, and he orgasms as she begins weeping.
+Maddy berates him for not "being a man" and having sex with her instead.
+After Maddy plans to kill Kinksy with a shard of glass from the mirror, but is discovered, she seemingly resigns herself to allow Kinsky to continue expanding the tattoos over her entire body.
+When Kinsky announces he is finished, he undresses them both and begins to rape Maddy, who grabs the tattoo gun and plunges it into Kinsky's neck.
+Kinsky dies draped across Maddy's lap while she strokes his hair and stares off into the distance.